 Nutritional counseling is offered by a licensed dietitian specially certified in the nutritional needs of people receiving cancer treatment.
 Counseling is available Monday through Friday to help people eat well and fight the side effects of treatment.
 For more information, call 912-350-7845.

 Pain management and palliative care services are offered to help patients manage their symptoms and improve their quality of life during treatment.
 We offer inpatient and outpatient assessments for issues such as pain, nausea, fatigue, depression, anxiety, sleeplessness, and other treatment-related side effects.
-The services are offered through a partnership with the Steward Center for Palliative Care.
-Interventional pain management services are also available.
 For more information, call 912-350-7845.

 Pet therapy is provided by certified pet therapy dogs that visit our facility twice a month.
 They offer plenty of hugs, kisses, and unconditional love for people with cancer and their families.
 For more information, call 912-350-7845.